kartikcho/Pitchblack-RPG/README.md

 * Check the issues tab to work on fixes
 * For content updates, work on a seperate branch
+* If you find a bug while reviewing the code, please report the issue with suitable labels.

 ### Create pull requests so I can review and add to master.